Open brief aan de Nederlandse verloskundigen

 In 2015 only 13,1% of the births takes place at home, 2,4% in a birth centre, while 13% of the births is a short-stay hospital birth.
 That means that 29% of the women has a ‘normal birth’, under responsibility of a midwife; and 71% is medically indicated and is attended by an obstetrician in hospital (Jaarboek Zorg 2015).

 In the 1970s and 1980s some obstetricians began to criticize the possibility of home birth, and this is the starting point of ‘a birth movement’, a cooperation between feminists and active midwives, supported by the majority of obstetricians, with well known names like Kloosterman.
-This movement supported home birth and the autonomy of midwives, and they tried to defend the traditional Dutch birth model, with its trust in nature and its resistance to medicalization.
+This movement supported home birth and the autonomy of midwives, and defended the traditional Dutch birth model, with its trust in nature and its resistance to medicalization.

 The strength of the system was that it was organized on a foundation of traditions while it was adapted to the modernity of the welfare state of those days.
 There were good prenatal care provisions, a good selection system for pathological cases, legally recognized independent and certified midwives, maternity care assistants – helping after birth, supporting the mother in breastfeeding, helping in the household, regulating visits.
 At that time the image of home birth changed from a traditional custom and a self-evident remnant from the past into a modern practice, especially suitable for autonomous and independent mothers-to-be.
 Feminists sided with midwives against male gynaecologists, emphasizing their common female status and their shared emancipatory struggle.
 But the hospital births continued to grow.